mikessun/graph-exercise/README.md

 ## Sample Graph Data Structure Library

-This is a simple graph data strucuture library implemented in Java.
+This is a graph data strucuture library implemented in Java.
 The library can be used in certain use cases.

+Currently the lib only implements undirected unweighted graph.
+The directed and directed weighted graph are still under implemented.

 ### Latest Release